Nov. 06, 2022

 Intracardiac injection.
 Systemic administration of adenoviral vector into the left ventricle of the heart in mice has led to a high number of dystrophin positive fibers in heart, diaphragm, and intercostal muscles but not in the limb muscles.
 A catheter can be introduced into the left ventricle of the heart by the standard procedure of cardiac catheterization.

 Clinical trials of gene therapy of muscular dystrophies.
-As of August 2019, 41 clinical trials are registered on the U.S. government clinical trials database: https://clinicaltrials.gov/ct2/results?cond=muscular+dystrophies&term=gene+therapy&cntry1=&state1=&recrs=.
-The experimental designs of these trials were based on different rationales, including immunomodulation, readthrough strategies, exon skipping, gene therapy, and cell therapy (11).
-These authors also provide an overview of available outcome measures, focusing on their reliability in estimating meaningful clinical improvement to aid in the design of future trials.
+As of August 2021, 50 clinical trials are registered on the U.S. government clinical trials database: U.S. government clinical trials database.
+The experimental designs of these trials were based on different rationales, including immunomodulation, readthrough strategies, exon skipping, gene therapy, and cell therapy.
 Trials include the following:

 • A phase 3 open-label study of eteplirsen, an approved drug, is ongoing to provide confirmatory evidence of its efficacy in Duchenne muscular dystrophy patients who are amenable to skipping exon 51 (NCT02255552).
 Additional objectives of this trial include evaluation of safety, biomarkers, and the long-term effects of eteplirsen up to 96 weeks.

-• Ataluren is a molecule that binds with ribosomes and allows the insertion of an amino acid in the premature termination codon as well as exon-skipping, which binds with RNA and excludes specific sites of RNA splicing, producing a dystrophin that is smaller but functional (05).
-Ataluren showed activity and safety in a phase IIb, double-blind, long-term study in nonsense mutation DMD (10).
-It has completed phase III trials and is currently under consideration for approval by the FDA.
+• Ataluren is a molecule that binds with ribosomes and allows the insertion of an amino acid in the premature termination codon as well as exon-skipping, which binds with RNA and excludes specific sites of RNA splicing, producing a dystrophin that is smaller but functional (06).
+Ataluren showed activity and safety in a phase IIb, double-blind, long-term study in nonsense mutation DMD (14).
+It has completed phase 3 trials and was approved by the European Medicines Agency in 2014 but not by the FDA.

-• In a phase I trial of limb girdle muscular dystrophy 2D (alpha-sarcoglycan deficiency), the transgene was transferred using AAV vector expressing the human gamma-sarcoglycan gene under the control of the desmin promoter by local injection into the extensor carpi radialis muscle (13).
+• In a phase 1 trial of limb girdle muscular dystrophy 2D (alpha-sarcoglycan deficiency), the transgene was transferred using AAV vector expressing the human gamma-sarcoglycan gene under the control of the desmin promoter by local injection into the extensor carpi radialis muscle (17).
 Expression of gamma-sarcoglycan protein can be induced in patients with no serious adverse effects.